pleabargain/EnglishHelpsYourCareer/English in use phrases.md

+# blows my mind
+- It's blows my mind how quickly the year has passed!

+# two way street #negotiation
+- Marriage is a two way street.

+# give and take #negotiation
+There's a lot of give and take in relationships.

 # back up to speed
 - I will be back up to speed as soon as I heal from my surgery.

 # on the same page
-We are all on the same page.
+- We are all on the same page.
 # to be slammed
-I'm slammed at work!
+- I'm slammed at work!
 I have got so much to do!

-# initial offer
+# initial offer #negotiation
 the first offer made to a candidate
-# counter-offer
+# counter-offer #negotiation
 an offer made in response to a previous offer including changes
-# to lowball/ highball
+# to lowball/ highball #negotiation
 (to make an offer much lower or higher than expected )

-# deadlock
+# deadlock #negotiation
 (when the parties cannot reach an agreement )
-# amplify
+# amplify #negotiation
 (expand; give more information )
-# arbitration
+# arbitration #negotiation
 (conflict that is addressed by using a neutral third party )
-# bargain
+# bargain #negotiation
 (try to change a person's mind by using various tactics)
 - My wife likes to bargain at the farmer's market.
-# bottom line
+# bottom line #negotiation
 the most important factor or point
-#  deal-breaker
+#  deal-breaker #negotiation
 essential condition to a contract which, could cause one party to pull out of the deal
-# amendment
+# amendment #negotiation
 a change to something

-# leverage
+# leverage #negotiation
 (bargaining power) something that gives one party a greater chance at succeeding over another
-# tentative solution
+# tentative solution #negotiation
 an agreement that depends on some conditions, so that it might not be a final agreement
-# log-rolling
+# log-rolling #negotiation
 trading one favor for another
-# the ball is in one’s court
+# the ball is in one’s court #negotiation
 is time for someone to deal with a problem
-# cut-throat
+# cut-throat #negotiation
 ruthless
-# to decline an offer
+# to decline an offer #negotiation
 to not accept an offer
-# to weigh up the options
+# to weigh up the options #negotiation
 to review all the options
-# to reach an agreement
+# to reach an agreement #negotiation
 to agree on something
-# to improve on an offer
+# to improve on an offer #negotiation
 make an offer more attractive
-# to yield
+# to yield #negotiaton
 to give in to another's requests
-# to iterate on an offer
+# to iterate on an offer #negotiation
 make another offer
-# to back down
+# to back down #negotiation
 to stop asking for something
 # to call the shots
 the person who makes the decisions.
 # to draw the line
 to put a limit on what you will do or allow to happen
-# to drive a hard bargain
+# to drive a hard bargain #negotiation
 to fiercely negotiate and demand what you want

 # to have an ace up one’s sleeve